 First, 8% per annum preferred return on each member's unreturned capital contributions.
-Preferred return is calculated pro rata in proportion to the member's capital contribution and period of time of the member's capital contribution being outstanding.
+Preferred return is calculated pro rata in proportion to the member's capital contribution and the period of time that the member's capital contribution is outstanding.

 Second, 70% to the members, pro rata in proportion to their ownership interest and 30% to the managing member.
-The managing member earned \$365,574 in allocations of profits from May 29, 2015 (inception) through December 31, 2016.
+The managing member earned \$419,907 in allocations of profits for the year ended December 31, 2017 and \$365,574 for the period May 29, 2015 (inception) through December 31, 2016.